 The TCJA lowered tax rates, but it kept seven income tax brackets.
-The brackets correspond with more favorable spans of income under the TCJA, however.
+The brackets correspond with more favorable spans of income under the TCJA, however, than under previous law.
 Each bracket accommodates more income.

 |2017 Income Tax Rate (Pre-TCJA)||2022 Income Tax Rate||2022 Income for Those Filing As Single||2022 Income for Those Filing Jointly|

 |39.6%||37%||More than $539,990||More than $647,850|

-These income levels are adjusted somewhat each year to keep pace with inflation.
+These income levels are adjusted each year to keep pace with inflation.

 The Standard Deduction vs. Itemized Deductions

 A single filer's standard deduction increased from $6,350 in 2017 to $12,550 in 2021 and $12,950 in 2022.
 The deduction for married joint filers increases from $12,700 in 2017 to $25,100 in 2021 and $25,900 in 2022.

 Before the TCJA, taxpayers could subtract $4,050 from their taxable incomes each for themselves and their dependents.

 Fewer Itemized Deductions

-The TCJA eliminates most miscellaneous itemized deductions.
+The TCJA eliminated most miscellaneous itemized deductions.
 That includes tax preparation fees, job expenses, and investment fees:

 - The deductions for tax preparation fees and most unreimbursed employee expenses are gone under the TCJA.

-- The TCJA limits the deduction on mortgage interest to the first $750,000 of the loan.
-Mortgage holders who took out their loan before December 16, 2017, aren't affected.
+- The TCJA limited the deduction on mortgage interest to the first $750,000 of qualifying loans.
+Mortgage holders who took out their loan before December 16, 2017, weren't affected.
 In addition, interest on home equity loans or lines of credit can no longer be deducted, unless the proceeds were used to buy, build, or substantially improve the home.

-- The state and local tax (SALT) deduction remain in place, but it's been capped at $10,000 for all filers except married filing separately.
+- The state and local tax (SALT) deduction remains in place, but it's been capped at $10,000 for all filers except married filing separately.
 Taxpayers can deduct property taxes, and either state income or sales taxes.

 - The deduction threshold for most charitable contributions got better.
-You can now claim a deduction for up to 60% of your adjusted gross income (AGI) rather than 50%.
+Generally, you can now claim a deduction for up to 60% of your adjusted gross income (AGI) rather than 50%.

 - Deductions for casualty losses are mostly limited under the TCJA to those that occur in federally-declared disaster areas.